cs-ed/edtech-plan-GomezTech/README.md

 ### Software Specifications

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.

 Most of the software that will be needed for this course of study will be online applications so students and teachers will need an installed web browser.
 Google Chrome would be most beneficial since it is installed on the Chromebooks the students will be using.
 By having Chrome installed on other devices this will allow syncing of bookmarks and materials the participants will need to access.